How can God die if Jesus is God?

-So last week I said that the remaining question in our series didn't fit into any particular category, so I divided them up into two sections, those that could be answered from the Old Testament and those that could be answered from the New Testament.
-Last week we did the questions from the Old, tonight we finish up with questions that can be answered from the New Testament.
-Six questions, and four of them have to do with Jesus's death and resurrection.
+In the previous chapter I wrote that the remaining questions in our study didn't fit into any particular category, so I divided them up into two sections, those that could be answered from the Old Testament and those that could be answered from the New Testament.
+I've answered questions from the Old Testament, so to finish up I'd like to end with questions that can be answered from the New Testament.
+Five questions, and four of them have to do with Jesus's death and resurrection.

 What is Lent, and does it apply to us?

-Catholics also celebrate Palm Sunday, which is a memorial of Jesus's triumphant entry into Jerusalem, and we read in Luke 12, people were praising Him, they laid garments on the ground, palm leaves and so on and so forth, palm branches that He walked on, or the animal that He was riding on walked on as He entered the city.
-On this particular Sunday, on Palm Sunday, Catholic churches give palm leaves to those who come to mass.
-I remember as a boy growing up in Catholic Quebec, growing up in the Catholic church, Palm Sunday, yes, we would get them on the way out, the ushers would be giving either the long strips that you see, or some palm leaves that were folded into crosses, and these palm leaves are kept, they're burned, and the ashes are then used the following year on Ash Wednesday.
+Catholics celebrate Palm Sunday, which is a memorial of Jesus's triumphant entry into Jerusalem.
+We read in Luke 12, that people were praising Him, they laid garments on the ground along with palm leaves on which He and the donkey He was riding would pass.
+On Palm Sunday, Catholic churches give palm leaves to those who come to Mass.
+These palm leaves are kept, burned and the ashes are then used the following year on Ash Wednesday.

 New Testament Rituals

-There's only two rituals or observances that we are specifically told to keep.
+There are only two rituals or observances in the New Testament that we are specifically told to keep.

-In addition to this, it is at the moment of baptism that God gives to that person baptized the following gifts, positions, and powers.
-At baptism that a person:
+In addition to this, it is at the moment of baptism that God gives the following gifts, positions and powers.
+At baptism, a person:

 - is born again – John 3:5

-- has sins are forgiven and you receive the Holy Spirit – Acts 2:38
+- has sins forgiven and receives the indwelling of the Holy Spirit – Acts 2:38

-- receive a clear conscience – I Peter 3:21
+- receives a clear conscience – I Peter 3:21

-All these things actually happen at baptism because God has ordained it and commanded it in His word.
-So baptism is a ritual, it is an acting out, but it's not one invented by mankind.
+All these things actually happen at baptism because God has ordained and commanded it in His word.
+So baptism is a ritual, or an acting out, but it is not one that has been invented by mankind.
 This is the important difference.
-The empowerment, or the importance, or the necessity of baptism as something that we are obliged to perform or submit to is established by God's word, not tradition or not the idea of some religious group.
+The empowerment, importance or necessity of baptism is something that we are obliged to submit to because it has been established by God's word, not tradition or the idea of some religious group.

-The other ritual that we have, number two of two, is communion.
-This is the only other ritual given in the New Testament that Christians are obliged to observe.
-We're commanded to observe this by Jesus Himself.
-Jesus Himself commanded that believers be baptized, right?
-And Jesus Himself commanded that believers observe the Lord's supper.
-They're not suggestions, they're commands, okay.
-Jesus commands this:
+The other ritual that Christians practice is communion.
+This is the only other ritual given in the New Testament that disciples are obliged to observe.
+Jesus Himself commanded that believers be baptized, and Jesus commanded that believers observe the Lord's supper.
+These are not suggestions, they are commands:

 And when He had taken some bread and given thanks, He broke it and gave it to them, saying, "This is My body which is given for you, do this in remembrance of Me."